CloudBoot and Integrated Storage Checklist

-All logs from HV are available on the CP in /var/log/messages
+All logs from the HV are available on the CP in /var/log/messages.

 Post-bootup analysis once server has successfully booted to a prompt:

-- What is output from ifconfig at the terminal?
+- What is the output from ifconfig at the terminal?

 - Does the MAC address show up in the drop down menu in the 'Add new cloud boot hypervisor' wizard?

-after accepting the host key, it should login without requiring a password
+ssh root@<IP ADDRESS>after accepting the host key, it should login without requiring a password.

-- Check the 'Diagnostic page' in 'Integrated Storage' section in UI if it's clear for errors.
+- Check the 'Diagnostic page' in 'Integrated Storage' section in UI whether it has no errors.

-- Make sure that all nodes are accessible over IP
+- Make sure that all the nodes are accessible over IP.

 Storagenodes not visible in the UI or from the CLI:

 - Start by disabling all hardware passthrough for the HVs and see if the drives appear.
 If they do, then the issue probably lies in the hardware configuration.